jukben/graphql-federation-relay/README.md

 The architecture is designed to be extensible.
 To add a new business service:

-1. Copy the template from `/subgraphs/business`
+1. Copy the template from `/services/business`
 2. Define your service-specific schema extending the Node interface
 3. Implement resolvers for your types
 4. Add the service to the `SERVICES` array in `/supergraph/index.mjs`
 5. Update the gateway configuration if needed

 The Node resolver pattern shines in this setup as it provides a unified way to resolve objects across all business services while maintaining clean separation of concerns.

+In this example, `node` field is queried for fetching comments on each story (`StoryCommentsSection` component).
+Additionally it is also used when hovering over user avatars (`PosterDetailsHovercardContents` component)

 ## Additional Resources